 Tanglewood with Kids

 I used to think of a Tanglewood concert (in Massachusetts Berkshires) as a romantic date night idea.
-Over the last couple of summers, however, attending a Tanglewood concert has become our family’s tradition.
-Let me share a couple of “secrets” and experiences from our Tanglewood visit last summer (courtesy of the Berkshires Visitors Bureau and Boston Symphony Orchestra).
-This could be the beginning of your family’s summer tradition too!
+Over the last couple of summers however, attending a Tanglewood concert has become our family’s tradition.

-Tanglewood, celebrating its 76th season, is a summer home of Boston Symphony Orchestra and also a center for advanced musical studies, welcoming nation’s leading young artists every summer to train and perform.
+Tanglewood, (in its 77th season), is a summer home of Boston Symphony Orchestra and also a center for advanced musical studies, welcoming nation’s leading young artists every summer to train and perform.

-The rich and diverse Tanglewood programing includes not only the greatest classics, but also performances by Boston Pops, contemporary and chamber music, internationally renowned jazz artists, Broadway, Pop Rock and Film musical events. (see full summer 2016 schedule HERE).
+The rich and diverse Tanglewood programing includes not only the famous grand classical pieces, but also performances by the Boston Pops, and other internationally renowned artists in a variety of musical styles (there is Broadway, Jazz, Pop Rock, Contemporary dance programs, Film musical events – see full summer 2017 schedule HERE).

 With its expansive concert lawn and grounds, Tanglewood is a place TO BE in the summer for families.

-To help kids make musical connections, Tanglewood’s special children’s programming includes Kids’ Corner, Watch and Play, Instrument Playground, an annual Family Fest ( June 24 this year) and a Family Concert (July 9).
+To help kids make musical connections, Tanglewood’s special children’s programming includes Kids’ Corner activities before concerts, Watch and Play educational sessions, Instrument Playground, an annual Family Fest ( JULY 21 this summer) and an annual Family Concert (July 22).

-This summer of 2016, “Watch and Plays” will be offered at 1pm on four Sundays in the Chamber Music Hall: July 10, July 24, August 7, and August 14.
-The Chamber Music Hall is located near the Visitors Center, in the rear of the Lawn; the program is free with that day’s tickets (and children’s lawn tickets are free).
+This summer of 2017, “Watch and Plays” kids pre-concerts will be offered at 1pm on four Sundays at the Chamber Music Hall: July 9, July 23, August 6 and August 13.
+The Chamber Music Hall is located near the Visitors Center, in the rear of the Lawn; the program is free with that day’s tickets (and children’s lawn tickets are always free).

 The minute we left “Watch and Play“, Vi and Sasha became engaged by another program that is offered on weekends- “Kids’ Corner” (right outside the Chamber Music Hall, in the grassy area near Tanglewood Visitors’ Center).